FlafyDev/combined-manager/README.md

 ```

 Once you start using Combined Manager, you'll be able to source the patches directly from your `combinedManager` module arg.

-#### Why does Combined Manager need to evaluate inputs?
-Each Combined Manager module has an `inputs` option.
-That option will eventually be merged and set as the inputs of the NixOS configuration.